 Tomorrow’s AI will be deeply connected by demand.

-Imagine now you’ve got a highly sophisticated AI connected directly to your brain – feeding you information faster than it could be verbally processed.
+Imagine now you’ve got a highly sophisticated local AI connected directly to your brain – feeding you information faster than it could be verbally processed.
 A digital “recollection” would be faster and more sensually rich than a biological memory.
 A conclusion that weighed all the factors most important to you may not even be shared with you, but used to drive behaviors that feel like choices.
 You may feel like you’re being driven by the same old organic compulsions as before, nothing would feel different by design.
 But it would be very different.
 You’d be very different.

 The Observer’s Been Transformed